-2.15A gather information about a topic using a variety of valid oral and visual sources such as interviews, music, pictures, maps, and artifacts;

-2.15B interpret oral, visual, and print material by sequencing, categorizing, identifying the main idea, predicting, comparing, and contrasting.

-- 2.16A describe the order of events by using designations of time periods such as historical and present times; - 2.16B apply vocabulary related to chronology, including past, present, and future; - 2.16C create and interpret timelines for events in the past and present; - 2.16D use social studies terminology correctly; - 2.16E express ideas orally based on knowledge and experiences;

-2.16F create written and visual material such as stories, maps, and graphic organizers to express ideas.

-2.17 use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.
+- 2.15A identify and state facts based on relevant evidence; - 2.15B identify different kinds of historical sources and artifacts and explain how they can be used to study the past; - 2.15C gather information about a topic using a variety of valid oral and visual sources such as interviews, music, pictures, maps, and artifacts; - 2.15D interpret oral, visual, and print material by sequencing, categorizing, identifying the main idea, predicting, comparing, and contrasting. - 2.16A describe the order of events by using designations of time periods such as historical and present times; - 2.16B apply vocabulary related to chronology, including past, present, and future; - 2.16C create and interpret timelines for events in the past and present; - 2.16D use social studies terminology correctly; - 2.16E communicate information visually, or ally, or in writing based on knowledge and experiences in social studies; - 2.16F create written and visual material such as stories, maps, and graphic organizers to express ideas; - 2.16G apply and practice classroom rules and procedures for listening and responding respectfully. - 2.17A use democratic procedures to collaborate with others when making decisions on issues in the classroom, school, or community; - 2.17B use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.

-Grading Period 1
+State Standards that were added starting in the 2024-2025 School Year

-Unit 1: Citizenship Estimated Date Range: 8/10 - 9/16 Estimated Time Frame: 27
+Unit 1: Citizenship